 CAMP RAMAH IN CALIFORNIA SCHOLARSHIP FUND

 Camp Ramah Families in need of financial assistance for camp may apply for a Camp Ramah Scholarship.
 Scholarship applications are now available online and families are encouraged to apply as soon as possible.
-Awards will be announced in March 2021, provided applications and paperwork are submitted by 11/30/2020.
-Applications submitted after 11/30/2020 will be considered on a rolling basis.
+Applications submitted by 12/30/2020 will be announced in March 2021.
+Applications submitted after 12/30/2020 will be awarded on a rolling basis.

 In order to better serve the growing number of families seeking financial support, we have partnered with FACTS, a third-party organization that provides such services to over 12,700 families, students, and institutions, to collect the applications and required documentation.
 FACTS will handle the collection of your application, supporting documentation, and validation of the information provided.
 Our Financial Aid Committee, comprised of dedicated lay leaders, will personally review each application and make all final award decisions.